brettcutt/issue-tracker/README.md

 ##### Header and Footer
 - The site name is displayed in the upper left hand corner of the page as a clickable logo that redirects to the home page.
-- Navigation buttons are at the upper right hand corner of the page, If admin are logged in an option to go to the admin panel will be avaliable.
+- Navigation buttons are at the upper right hand corner of the page, If admin are logged in, an option to go to the admin panel will be avaliable.
 - On mobile the nav menu disappears and a burger menu is there in its place.
 When clicked the burger icon opens a menu with the navigation buttons.
-- A GitHub icon in the footer redirects to my GitHub repository, and other social media icon redirectly to their homepages.
+- A GitHub icon in the footer redirects to my GitHub repository, and other social media icons redirect to their homepages.

 ##### Index
 - This is the home page featuring a larger title for the whole site.
-- There is a short tag line describing that the business can help the user with bugs or features.
+- There is a short tag line describing that the business can help the user with bug issues or features ideas.
 - Guests see a register button, where as logged in users see button to the bugs or feature pages.
 - A downward arrow at the bottom of the page tells the user they can scroll down or when the arrow is clicked, a jquery smooth scroll down will trigger.
-- Two different sections describe the idea behind bugs and feature.
+- Two different sections describe the idea behind bugs and features.
 Also graphs shows the progress of bug and feature tickets by their status and time.

 ##### Bugs or features